theo-time/Minsky-JAMEL-agent-based-model/README.md

 Instructions to run the model :

-- Run "index.html" on your favorite browser or use this link : http://htmlpreview.github.io/?https://raw.githubusercontent.com/theo-time/Minsky-JAMEL-agent-based-model/master/index.html
+- Run "index.html" on your favorite browser or use this link : https://theo-time.github.io/Minsky-JAMEL-agent-based-model/

 - I recommend pausing the model with space bar before going into the graphics sections.

-Any feedback would be much welcomed and feel free to contact me if you are interested to work on the project.
+Any feedback would be much welcomed and feel free to contact me if you are interested in working on the project.